AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 easily identifiable regions of your code and outside of as many profiling timers as possible, such as immediately before or after writing a checkpoint.

-Also, since flush calls will print multiple, similar looking outputs to stdout, it is also recommended to wrap any ``BL_PROFILE_TINY_FLUSH();`` calls in informative ``amrex::Print()`` lines to ensure accurate identification of each set of timers.
+Also, since flush calls will print multiple, similar looking outputs to ``stdout``, it is also recommended to wrap any ``BL_PROFILE_TINY_FLUSH();`` calls in informative ``amrex::Print()`` lines to ensure accurate identification of each set of timers.